dynatrace-oss/terraform-provider-dynatrace/docs/resources/declarative_grouping.md

 Required:

 - `condition` (String) - $contains(svc) – Matches if svc appears anywhere in the process property value.
  - $eq(svc.exe) – Matches if svc.exe matches the process property value exactly.
  - $prefix(svc) – Matches if app matches the prefix of the process property value.
  - $suffix(svc.py) – Matches if svc.py matches the suffix of the process property value.

   For example, $suffix(svc.py) would detect processes named loyaltysvc.py and paymentssvc.py.

   For more details, see [Declarative process grouping](https://dt-url.net/j142w57).
-- `property` (String) Possible Values: `Executable`, `ExecutablePath`, `CommandLine`
+- `property` (String) Select process property.
+Possible values: `commandLine`, `executable`, `executablePath`